-BULLYING/HARASSMENT INVESTIGATION DETERMINATION APPEAL
+BULLYING/HARASSMENT INVI ESTIGATION DETERMINATION APPEAL

-As per Raymond School District Policy JICK
+School District Policy JICK

-Student Safety and Violence Prevention - Bullying and Cyberbullying
+Prevention - Bullying and Cyberbullying

-Section XV, Appeal

-Please complete this form and submit to the Superintendent's Office.
+on XV, Appeal d submit to the Superintendent's Office.

 Student Name:

 Incident Date: Student Grade:

 Parent/Guardian Name(s):

-Parent/Guardian Contact Informa ation:
+Parent/Guardian Contact Information:

 Address

 Phone (H) Phone (C)

 Email

-rassment appeal will not add or reduce discipline, in accord Suspension and Expulsion of Pupils Including Procedures A
+not add or reduce discipline, in accordance with Ed 317 ulsion of Pupils Including Procedures Assuring Due Process).

-Please state the reason(s) why y (How/why is the decision incorre rou are aggrieved. ct and/or how does it adversely impact your child?)
+Please state the reason(s) why you are aggrieved.
+(How/why is the decision incorrect and/or how does it t adversely impact your child?)

-What is the nature of relief you so (What do you want the District to
+What is the nature of relief you seek?
+(What do you want the District to do to address the si ituation?)

 Parent/Guardian Signature Date

-Parent/Guardian Signature Raymond School District EGA
+Parent/Guardian Signature Raymond School District EGA-R Date